-At Spaceguard we know custom designed is usually the answer, and we’re sure you do too.
-In this article we explore why and how bespoke and custom designed ergonomic workstations improve productivity and keep your staff happy and healthy.
+At Spaceguard we know that custom design is usually the answer.
+In this article, we explore how bespoke and custom-designed ergonomic workstations improve productivity and keep your staff happy and healthy.

 Where once a simple table, stack of pallets, or even a bit of wood on trestles might have been sufficient, eventually there is a point in every business where enough is enough and something ‘proper’ is required.

 Think about yourself and your staff, how many hours of your lives will be spent standing or sitting at workstations?
 Quite possibly that time is only second to the amount of time spent in bed!!

 We all understand the amount of pain and discomfort a bad night’s sleep can cause.
 Lumpy old mattresses are a major cause of back and shoulder pain which leads to general misery and fatigue.
 A poorly thought out workstation is no different.

 The following things can cause long term problems for your employees which can impede their ability to work to their fullest potential.